m-jary/simple-calculator/README.md

 # Simple Calculator

 Simple Calculator is a Bash program which can help you with basic calculations.
+The history of calculations in a given session will be saved to a separate file.

 ## Usage